Back to blog

 The control design matters.
 A low-risk workflow may auto-route a claim or request another document.
 A high-risk workflow should stop at recommendation and explanation.
 If the output affects payment, denial, reserve changes, fraud referral, or customer rights, the workflow needs clear human approval, a versioned reason, and an audit trail.

 Claims AI should also be built for exception handling.
 Real files contain handwritten notes, blurry images, duplicate forms, mismatched names, and policy edge cases.
 A production system needs confidence thresholds, fallbacks, and a queue for cases the model should not decide.
+The same release discipline behind a pre-launch QA checklist for custom software applies here because mistakes can affect customers, regulators, and downstream operations.

-Underwriting and Pricing Support
+Underwriting And Pricing Support

 Underwriting AI is strongest when it reduces preparation time and improves consistency.
 It can check whether a submission is complete, summarize risk evidence, compare applicant data against appetite rules, identify contradictory information, and prepare a referral note for senior review.